xorel/PyGithub/doc/reference/apis.rst

 (`Reference documentation of Github API v3 <http://developer.github.com/v3/repos/contents#get-archive-link>`__)

-Not yet implemented in PyGithub.
+Not implemented in PyGithub: this is not a json API.

 GET /repos/:owner/:repo/assignees
 ---------------------------------